InventivetalentDev/jjdoc-libs/README.md

 ## Adding libraries
+**If you're not comfortable adding a library yourself, feel free to [open an issue](https://github.com/InventivetalentDev/jjdoc-libs/issues/new?labels=library-request) to simply request it to be added :)**

 0. Clone this repo `git clone https://github.com/InventivetalentDev/jjdoc-libs.git`
 1. Create a subdirectory in the `/libs` folder with the library's name
 2. Add a submodule at `/libs/%library-name%/source` of the library's source code